minetest-mods-camp/arena_lib/DOCS.md

 By default, spectate mode allows to follow players, but it also allows modders to expand it to entities and areas.
 To do that, have a look at `arena_lib.add_spectate_entity(...)` and `arena_lib.add_spectate_area(...)`
 <br>

-### 2.5 Arena region
-An arena region is an optional cuboid wrapping the arena (there can be only one per arena), that can be used for several purposes.
-An example is to save and then restore the arena map once the match is over, or eliminate any player that goes outside it.
-As for now, a region serves no purpose by default, so it's up to the single minigame to implement the logic behind it.
-However, with arena_lib 7.0, the map reset is going to be a built-in feature.
-When a region is declared, be sure that every existing spawn point is placed inside the region, or it won't be possible to enable the arena.

-An util function that comes with it is `arena_lib.is_player_in_region(..)`

 ## 3. About the author(s)
 I'm Zughy (Marco), a professional Italian pixel artist who fights for FOSS and digital ethics.
 If this library spared you a lot of time and you want to support me somehow, please consider donating on [Liberapay](https://liberapay.com/Zughy/).
 Also, this project wouldn't have been possible if it hadn't been for some friends who helped me testing through: `Giov4`, `SonoMichele`, `_Zaizen_` and `Xx_Crazyminer_xX`